When I think about what it took for me to start investing, I tend to focus on the actual, tangible steps I took to finally do it.

 But you are ready to decide if a low-cost, balanced portfolio is the right fit for you, and you’re ready to decide how much you want to put into it.

 You’re in the place I was when I decided to jump in and invest via Wealthsimple, the roboadvisor I found via Google and blog recommendations way back when last summer.
 I’ve had nothing but amazing experiences with them since, and I have not always been the easiest customer with my frequent questions and help requests.
-So consider this a hearty endorsement for them – and if you sign up for Wealthsimple through this link, you’ll get your first $10,000 managed fo’ free for a whole year.
+So consider this a hearty endorsement for them – and if you sign up for Wealthsimple through this link, you’ll get a $50 bonus when you invest your first $500.

 I’d love to hear what you guys think – if you’re already an investor, how did you get started?
 What do you wish you had known beforehand?
 If you’re not investing yet, why not – and do you have any questions for me?